pawelsberg/genetic-neural-network/COMMANDS.md

   Default value: `5`
 ### `meterType`
   Type of meter to measure quality of the neural network.
-  Each of the meters consist number of measurements summed together to give a final value of quality.
+  Each meter type consists of a number of measurements summed together to give a final value of quality.
   Possible values:
   #### `Normal`
   Standard set of measurements